kunal-visoulia/Credit-Card-Fraud-Detection-via-Anamoly-Detection/README.md

 - An ideal system with high precision and high recall will return many results, with all results labeled correctly.

 ## ANAMOLY DETECTION
-**Tt's mainly for unsupervised problem, but there's some aspects of it that are also very similar to sort of the supervised learning problem.**
+**It's mainly for unsupervised problem, but there's some aspects of it that are also very similar to sort of the supervised learning problem.**

 **Motivating Example:** Imagine that you're a manufacturer of aircraft engines, and as your aircraft engines roll off the assembly line, you're doing, QA or quality assurance testing, and as part of that testing you measure features of your aircraft engine, like heat generated, the vibrations and so on(these were actually the features that were collected off actual aircraft engines), if you have manufactured "m" aircraft engines, plot your data,:<br/>
 ![](images/8.png)<br/>